kshramt/buildpy/README.md

 - Parallel processing (similar to the `-j` option of Make)
 - Correct handling of generation of multiple output files from a single command invocation
 - Dry-run (similar to the `-n` option of Make)
+- Option to enable content-based update scheme (similar to SCons)
 - Deferred error (similar to the `-k` option of Make)
 - Descriptions for jobs (similar to the `desc` method of Rake)
 - Load-average based control of the number of parallel jobs (similar to the `-l` option of Make)